baodi76/learngit/readme.txt

 Git is a distribute version control system
 Git is free software distributed under the GPL.
-Git test for branch...... from master abc git test for new merge streatgy
+Git test for branch...... from master abc git test for branch default mode